2dmiami/contracts/README.md

 ## 1. Introduction

-Welcome to the NFT Metaverse Smart Contract!
-This smart contract is designed to enable the creation and management of NFTs (Non-Fungible Tokens) with a unique minting system.
-The contract supports three tiers of minting: Legendary, Epic, and Rare.
-Legendary and Epic mints are reserved for whitelisted addresses, while Rare mints are open to the public.
+Welcome to the smart contract for "2d.miami: Memory Hunters," a groundbreaking metaverse gaming experience set in a dystopian future.
+This smart contract is designed to enable the creation and management of NFT Avatars and in-game assets, as well as facilitate airdrops as rewards for players.
+It supports three tiers of minting: Legendary, Rare, and Common, each with its own set of benefits and airdrop incentives.

-Then there is airdrop smart contract for admin can send token NFT in ERC20, ERC721, ERC1155 for the holder of NFT Avatar only.
-This smart contract only for admin and kind of some reward for the player

 ### Key Features
-1. NFT Avatar
+1. **NFT Avatars**
-    - Three-tier minting system.
+    - Three-tier minting system: Legendary, Rare, and Common.
-    - Whitelist functionality for Legendary and Epic mints.
+    - Whitelist functionality for Legendary and Rare mints.
     - One-time minting for Legendary mints per wallet address.
-    - Public minting for Rare NFTs.
+    - Public minting for Common NFTs.
-2. Airdrop
+2. **Airdrop Rewards**
-    - airdrop token in ERC20
+    - Airdrop of ERC20 tokens.
-    - airdrop Non-Fungible Token in ERC721
+    - Airdrop of Non-Fungible Tokens (ERC721).
-    - airdrop Semi Non-Fungible Token in ERC1155
+    - Airdrop of Semi Non-Fungible Tokens (ERC1155).

 ---

 ## 2. Smart Contract Overview

-This NFT Avatar smart contract  is built on the Arbitrum blockchain and utilizes the ERC-721 standard for NFTs.
-It provides a customizable and secure solution for creating and distributing NFTs within your metaverse project.

-The Airdrop contract is also build under the NFT Avatar smart contract to verify that wallet address is holder and what tier was minted.
+This smart contract is built on the Arbitrum blockchain and utilizes the ERC-721 standard for NFT Avatars.
+It's an integral part of the "2d.miami: Memory Hunters" game, providing a customizable and secure solution for creating and distributing NFTs and rewards within the metaverse.
+The Airdrop contract is also built under the NFT Avatar smart contract to verify that wallet addresses are holders and what tier was minted.

 ---

 ## 3. Features

-### NFT Avatar
+### NFT Avatars
-3.1.
-Three-tier Minting
+3.1. **Three-tier Minting**
-- **Legendary Mint**: Reserved for whitelisted addresses, allowing one-time minting per wallet address.
+- **Legendary Avatars**: Reserved for whitelisted addresses, allowing one-time minting per wallet address.
+These avatars come with special in-game benefits and periodic airdrops.
-- **Epic Mint**: Also for whitelisted addresses, enabling multiple mintings.
+- **Rare Avatars**: Also for whitelisted addresses, enabling multiple mintings.
+These avatars come with airdrops of points or hidden stories.
-- **Rare Mint**: Open to the public, allowing anyone to mint NFTs.
+- **Common Avatars**: Open to the public, allowing anyone to mint NFTs.
+These avatars come with airdrops of points that can be used for various in-game benefits.

-3.2.
-Whitelist Management
+3.2. **Whitelist Management**
 - Admins can add or remove addresses from the whitelist.
-- Whitelist addresses have exclusive access to Legendary and Epic mints.
+- Whitelist addresses have exclusive access to Legendary and Rare mints.

-3.3.
-Unique NFTs
+3.3. **Unique NFTs**
-- Legendary NFTs are unique and limited to one per wallet address.
+- Legendary Avatars are unique and limited to one per wallet address.
-- Epic and Rare NFTs can be minted multiple times.
+- Rare and Common Avatars can be minted multiple times.

-### Airdrop
+### Airdrop Rewards
+3.4. **Airdrop of ERC20 Tokens**
+- Admins can send tokens to holders based on the tier of their Avatar.
+- Note that 2dmiami will not launch with an ERC20 token.
+This airdrop functionality is placed here for future use.
-3.4.
-Airdrop of Tokens (ERC20)
+3.5. **Airdrop of Non-Fungible Tokens (ERC721)**
-- **Admin sending token to the holder
-- **Admin sending token to the holder and the amount can automated by the tier token was minted 3.5.
-Airdrop of Non-Fungible Token (ERC721)
-- **Admin sending NFT to the holder
+- Admins can send unique NFTs to holders as rewards.
-3.6.
-Airdrop of Semi Non-Fungible Token (ERC1155)
+3.6. **Airdrop of Semi Non-Fungible Tokens (ERC1155)**
-- **Admin sending NFT to the holder
-- **Admin sending NFT to the holder and the amount can automated by the tier token was minted
+- Admins can send semi-unique NFTs to holders based on the tier of their Avatar.
+- Note that 2dmiami will not launch with an ERC1155 token.
+This airdrop functionality is placed here for future use.

 ---

 ## 4. Usage

-To use this smart contract, you will need to deploy it on the Arbitrum blockchain.
+To use this smart contract, you'll need to deploy it on the Arbitrum blockchain.
 Once deployed, you can interact with the contract through Ethereum wallet software or by utilizing web3.js or ethers.js libraries in your DApp.

-To deploy Airdrop need smart contract address from NFT Avatar and it on the Arbitrum blockchain.
-Every function in this smart contract airdrop, need a smart contract address like ERC20, ERC721, ERC1155 to interact and it is following what token want to transfer.
-Make sure wallet address and token id Avatar is valid.
-All function only running by admin.
+To deploy Airdrop, you'll need the smart contract address from NFT Avatar and deploy it on the Arbitrum blockchain.
+Every function in this smart contract airdrop needs a smart contract address like ERC20, ERC721, ERC1155 to interact and it is following what token you want to transfer.
+Make sure the wallet address and token ID Avatar are valid.
+All functions are only runnable by admin.

 ---